Santa came early this year…

 I really hope they can raise the money which is needed for buying the building themselves.
 Otherwise, all the effort Lhamo, her father, her cousin Lobsang and so many other volunteers are putting into it, will be gone.

-I will create a website and a fundraising page for the hostel (soon details on The Girls Hostel page on this blog and on the trientrapt-Facebook-page).
+I’ve created a website and will create a fundraising page for the hostel (soon more details on The Girls Hostel page on this blog and on the trientrapt-Facebook-page).
 I really hope that all of you are willing to donate a little bit (or actually a lot ;)) to help Lhamo, her father and Lobsang achieve their dream: giving Spiti girls a nice future thanks to good education and a place to eat and sleep.

 Thanks a million!